AlexChalk/AlexChalk.github.io/presents.md

 Indulge my nerdiness by buying me some custom keycaps for my keyboard!
 Just make sure that they are PBT keycaps and OEM Profile.
 There is a list of online keycap sellers available [on reddit](keycaps-link).
 Weird and colourful keycaps that do not necessarily depict letters are preferred!

+#### Machine Learning

+For computer nerds only.
+I'm looking for resources to level up in machine learning, and, if you happen to be an expert in this area, I'd be interested in anything you can personally vouch for.
+One idea I had was to ask for credit to rent cloud-based GPUs, but I haven't found a company that sells gift cards for this.

+Thank you for being interested in buying me a present!

 [present]: {{"/assets/images/presents/present.webp" | absolute_url}}
 [camellia-sinensis-link]: https://camellia-sinensis.com/
 [bandcamp-gift-card-link]: https://bandcamp.com/gift_cards